rightshero/sw_task__/README.md

  And so on

-## Also, an AWS CloudFormation template YAML file for:
+## An AWS CloudFormation template YAML file for:
 - Launch a t2.micro or t3.micro EC2 instance
 - Create IAM role with admin privileges
 - Attach the IAM role to the EC2 instance created earlier